pnp/sp-dev-fx-webparts/samples/js-display-list/README.md

   - `tsd install`
   - `gulp serve`
   - `Open the *workbench* on your Office 365 Developer tenant`
+      - Basic functionality can be tested locally, data is only shown when used in context of SharePoint

 ## Features
 The js-display-list web part displays the content of the list specified in the web part properties pane.

 This Web Part illustrates the following concepts on top of the SharePoint Framework:

 * Using a dynamic drop down box in the web part properties pane to display the titles of the lists in the current web
 * The use of a Loading Indicator
 * Logging
 * Rendering error messages.